We are currently recruiting for the following role. Please select a position below to view details and application.

 2. A current curriculum vitae

-3. A 1-page statement of the candidate’s philosophy of diversity, equity, and inclusion as it pertains to intellectual leadership in the areas of teaching/curriculum development, research/creative activities, service, outreach, advising, and/or administration.
-The statement should also include an explanation of related past or planned activities/endeavors as well as how the candidate will advance our goals of inclusive excellence.
+4. A 1-page statement of the candidate’s philosophy of diversity, equity, and inclusion as it pertains to intellectual leadership in the areas of sharing knowledge, mentorship & stewardship, and expanding opportunity for others.
+The statement should also include an explanation of related past or planned activities/endeavors as well as how the candidate will advance the purpose, aspirations, values and practices of AAAS.

 Please note that candidates who advance to the secondary review stage of the process will be asked to submit letters from three referees who can comment on the candidate’s research, teaching, engagement, and/or service qualifications.
 No letters are required at the time of application.